 Office hours during this week: Wednesday - Friday, 11-1, also on Zoom (morning office hour).

-Homework from sections 9.1 and 9.2 is due on Saturday.
+Homework from sections 5.3 and 6.1 is due on Saturday.
 I will try to get it back to you before the exam, but can't promise this.
-Homework from 9.3 is due by the time you take the final exam.
-If you would like, you can do homework for section 9.4 to get some bonus points, also due by the final exam.
+Homework from 6.2 and 6.3 is due by the time you take the final exam.

-On Monday evening, I will have your overall grade determined, so you can decide whether to take the final exam.
-Recall that the final exam is optional and takes the place of your weakest two exams, but only if it is better (otherwise, it does not affect your grade).
-If you are happy with the grade I send you Monday evening, you don't have to take it - the final essentially serves as an opportunity to improve your grade.
-We will not have class on Tuesday.
+By early Tuesday afternoon, I will have your overall grade determined, so you can decide whether to take the final exam.
+Recall that the final exam is optional and takes the place of your weakest exams, but only if it is better (otherwise, it does not affect your grade).
+If you are happy with the grade I send you on Tuesday, you don't have to take it - the final essentially serves as an opportunity to improve your grade.

 Good luck on exams!